What it’s Like Volcano Boarding in Nicaragua

 “Smartest $5 I’ve ever spent,” she said as she grabbed my arm to save me from stumbling down the mountain.

-What you Wear to Volcano Board
+What you Wear Volcano Boarding

-We lined ourselves up, sleds positioned, and thrust off.
-But unlike snow, the gravel is HOT, like 120 degrees hot, and blows back in your face as you use your legs to slow your descent as you barrel down that volcano at speeds up to 60 miles per hour.
+Unlike snow, the gravel is HOT, like 120 degrees hot.
+Heat blows back in my face as I use my legs to slow my descent.
+I barrel down that volcano at speeds up to 60 miles per hour.

 volcano boarding in Nicaragua